Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole

-We attempt to understand the in-fall of the stellar envelope following the collapse of the core noting that the free-fall time of the progenitor ($t_{ff} \approx \frac{1}{\sqrt{G\rho}} \approx 180$\,d, where $G$ is the Gravitational constant and $\rho$ is the average stellar density), is substantially faster than the slow bolometric fading over $\approx 1000$\,d (Figure \ref{fig:model}).
-This suggests that energy added to the outer envelope material significantly delays its fallback.
-To verify the effects of energy deposition, we inject our simulated H-depleted progenitor star\cite{Quataert2012} with a range of plausible outgoing shock energies ($\sim 10^{45} - 10^{49}$\,erg)\cite{2021ApJ...911....6I,2022arXiv220915064S,Antoni2023}.
-During terminal stellar evolution, the same outer layers of the star are subject to vigorous convective turbulence, which carries substantial specific angular momentum\cite{2014MNRAS.439.4011G,2016ApJ...827...40G,Quataert2019} that thermalizes accretion energy\cite{1986ApJ...308..755B} and suppresses direct accretion.
-Numerical simulations\cite{Antoni2022,Antoni2023} show that a minuscule fraction ($\lesssim 1$\%) of material falling from the outer layers of supergiant envelopes is likely to accrete directly.
-We adopt an analytic model for the accreted fraction based on the relative angular momentum of the inflow and the BH horizon\cite{Xu2023} (Materials and Methods).
+If the star were collapsing purely due to its self-gravity, the outer envelope would collapse into the BH within roughly its free-fall time $t_{\rm ff} \approx \frac{1}{\sqrt{G\rho}} \approx 210$\,d, where $G$ is the Gravitational constant and $\rho$ is the average stellar density.
+This is shorter than the observed continued bolometric fading over $\gtrsim 1000$\,d (Figure \ref{fig:model}), indicating that the fallback is delayed by energy injected into the outer envelope.
+To simulate the resulting mass accretion onto the central BH, we take the same hydrogen-depleted progenitor star model as above but add a range of shock energies ($\sim 10^{45}$ to $10^{49}$\,erg) into the outer envelope.
+Such shocks are expected from neutrino mass loss and feedback from inefficient accretion \cite{Quataert2012,2021ApJ...911....6I, Antoni2023} during the collapse of the core.
+In the final stages of stellar evolution, these outer layers undergo vigorous turbulent convection, which carries substantial angular momentum \cite{2016ApJ...827...40G,Quataert2019} and suppresses direct accretion \cite{1986ApJ...308..755B}.
+Numerical simulations\cite{Antoni2023} show that $\lesssim 1$\% of material falling from the outer supergiant envelope accretes directly onto the BH.
+We adopt an analytic model of the accreted fraction as a function of the relative angular momenta of the fallback material and that of an orbit at the BH horizon \cite{suppmat}.

+The results from our models indicate that the mass accretion rate declines rapidly at early times, initially far exceeding the maximum accretion rate (the Eddington accretion rate) where photons can freely escape from near the BH \cite{Jiang2024}.
+During this phase, the emergent luminosity is expected \cite{Jiang2014} to be capped near the Eddington luminosity $L_{\rm Edd} \approx 6 \times 10^{38}$\,erg\,s$^{-1}$ (for a $5$\,M$_\odot$ BH), corresponding to the limit where material accreting at the Eddington accretion rate generates accretion luminosity such that the outward radiation pressure balances the inward gravitational pull of the BH.